 One of the most common issues people bring to our sessions is not knowing how to get through their feelings.
 We therapists call this processing.
-For many of us actually feeling our feelings is not something we have much experience with.
-Sadness, anger, fear, grief, can be confusing emotions that have the capability of completely weighing us down and even throwing us into a depression.
-Sometimes, we suppress our feelings so much that they begin to affect us physically, tricking us into believing that we have a medical problem.
-Anxiety attacks become heart problems, and trauma turns into an auto-immune disease.
-Learning how to work with our feelings is a basic area of growth and today I’m going to go over 5 Healthy Ways You Can Process Your Feelings.
+For many of us, feeling our feelings is not something we have much experience with.
+Sadness, anger, fear and grief, can be confusing emotions that have the capability of completely weighing us down.
+It’s torture.
+If you’re learning how to cope, keep reading and try these 5 healthy way you can process your feelings.

 Talking out your thoughts with a professional is one way to process your feelings.
 Therapists are experts in active listening and in helping you make sense of what’s going on in your head.
 Together you form a team that is on a mission to find answers to your questions.
 Just talking out loud and labeling your emotions will alleviate negative responses in your brain.

-We tend to listen to music that reflects our moods.
-When we’re happy we turn on music that brings out joy.
-When we are anxious or angry, the music we choose to play indicates those feelings.
+We tend to listen to music that reflects our mood.
+When we’re happy we turn on music that brings us joy.
+When we are anxious or angry, the music we choose to play connects to those feelings.
 Not only can music reflect your current mood, but it also has the ability to change your mood!
 Next time you’re feeling angry, try listening to something calm or upbeat and see what a difference it makes!

 Journaling is always my first recommendation when it comes to questions about processing feelings.
 People who get their emotions down on paper, experience noticeable improvement in their physical and emotional well-being.
 Remember my blog How Insight About The Left & Right Brain Can Lead To Euphoria?
 Well emotions sit in the right brain and writing occurs in the left.
 When you write down your feelings, you are literally helping your brain process from only feeling, to something much more logical, writing.